Pacinini/Grouper/README.md

 # Features

-Non yet.
+None yet.
 I made a python alpha that I will convert to a javascript and html website.